woocommerce/woocommerce/readme.txt

 = 1.3.2 =
 * Fixed error when adding an order manaully
 * Dumped the orders class (hardly used)
+* Shipping classes can be set up without assigning products first
+* Product reports: Combines children so grouped products have stats

 = 1.3.1 - 08/12/2011 =
 * Many Minor bug fixes